eliashaeussler/cpanel-requests/README.md

 at your cPanel instance.
 For this, you have to implement the interface [`Application\Authorization\AuthorizationInterface`](src/Application/Authorization/AuthorizationInterface.php).

+:warning: If you want to use two-factor authentication together with the HTTP session authorization method, you must require the `spomky-labs/otphp` package.

 ### Create a new [`CPanel`](src/Application/CPanel.php) instance

 Once you have selected an authentication method, you can create a